Carburetor Rebuild FAQ

 - What is the process?

 To keep things orderly, I ask that you use my shipping checklist and also stop by my shipping tips page.
 When I receive your shipment I log it in and send you an email.
 Within 24 hours in most cases, but sometimes 48, I will have your precious carburetors completely apart and in the ultrasonic bath and a service order already partly filled with notes of things observed during the disassembly.
 Most of that is for my own use so I remember to either double-check something during the second after-bath inspection, or a reminder of an item to make you aware of when I next email.
 Upon removal of the carbs from the sonic bath the sparkling clean parts are laid out on clean white doctor's exam paper and a second inspection made of everything, looking for example for cracks or other things not usually visible before cleaning.
 The next thing I do is manually and individually flush out each carburetor circuit with a strong aerosol cleaner to both ensure proper cleaning internally (where it counts) and to make sure I know the real condition before sending that second email aprising you of the condition of the project and, in rare cases, changes in the estimate or timeline, if any.
 From that point the promised timeline begins.
 You will get another email either at the finished point or slightly before, including an itemized invoice, an opportunity to confirm your shipping address, and a brief summary of outstanding findings if any and suggestions for future maintenance.
-After payment I email you to expect the return shipment, with a tracking number if within the U.S., and offer some final tips for using your newly restored carburetors.
+After payment I email you to expect the return shipment, with a tracking number, and offer some final tips for using your newly restored carburetors.

 Not everyone is aware what junk they are putting in their carbs when they use carb rebuild "kits.".
 A valve made like this will not seal, resulting in constant fuel overflow issues.
 From a K&L kit for the Yamaha XS750.